-The Audit Committee and Board review the financial statements significanttransactions Working and the Financial Results of the Subsidiary company in Vietnam KCPVietnam Industries Limited.
+The Audit Committee and Board review the financial statements significanttransactions working and the financial results of the subsidiary company in Vietnam KCPVietnam Industries Limited.

-A statement containing brief financial details of the subsidiaries is included in theAnnual Report in Form AOC 1 as Annexure 5.
+There is no material change in the nature of the business of the subsidiary and JointVenture.
+A statement containing brief financial details of the subsidiaries is included inthe Annual Report in Form AOC 1 as Annexure 5.

-No company ceased to be its Subsidiary joint venture or associate company during theyear 29.
-Transfer of amounts to Investor Education and Protection Fund (IEPF)
+No company ceased to be its Subsidiary joint venture or associate company during theyear

-Education and Protection Fund (IEPF) Authority.
+31. Transfer to the Investor Education and Protection Fund

-33. Particulars of Employees
+32. Particulars of Employees

 a) The ratio of the remuneration of each director to the median employee'sremuneration for the financial year and such other details as prescribed is as givenbelow:

-|Name of the Director ||Director remuneration (Rs.
-Lacs) ||Median employee's remuneration (Rs.
-Lacs) ||Ratio |
+|Name of the Director ||Director remuneration ||Median employee's remuneration ||Ratio |

-b) The percentage increase/ (decrease) in the median remuneration of employees in theFinancial Year: 10.52%
+b) The percentage increase/ (decrease) in the median remuneration of employees inthe Financial Year: (6.61)

-Average increase in Managerial Remuneration is at par with increase in remuneration ofEmployees other than Managerial Personnel and there is/are no exceptional circumstancesfor increase in the managerial remuneration.
+Average increase in managerial remuneration is at par with increase in remuneration ofEmployees other than Managerial Personnel and there is/are no exceptional circumstancesfor increase in the managerial remuneration.

 e) If remuneration is as per the remuneration policy of the company: Yes

-34. Extract of Annual return
+33. Extract of Annual return

 34. Significant and Material orders passed by the Regulators or Courts

 There are no significant material orders passed by the Regulators / Courts which wouldimpact the going concern status of the Company and its future operations.

-37. Director's Responsibility Statement
+36. Director's Responsibility Statement

-The Board of Directors wishes to place on record their gratitude to the CentralGovernment State Governments Company's Bankers Customers Dealers and other BusinessAssociates for the assistance co- operation and encouragement they extended to theCompany.
-Your Directors wish to whole heartedly thank the employees for their sincere anddevoted contribution to the company's continued performance and are thankful to theShareholders and Deposit holders for their continued patronage.
+The Board of Directors wishes to place on record their gratitude to the CentralGovernment State Governments Company's Bankers Customers dealers and other businessassociates for the assistance co- operation and encouragement they extended to theCompany.
+Your Directors wish to whole heartedly thank the employees for their sincere anddevoted contribution to the company's continued performance.
+Your Directors are thankfulto the shareholders and deposit holders for their continued patronage.

-| ||For and on behalf of the |
+| ||For and on behalf of the Board of |

-| ||Board of Directors |
+| ||Directors |